awoladhossain/All-learning/OOP/Basic.md

 - Anonymous -> single-use inline class.

 ### 16. Generics with OOP

+- Generics in object-oriented programming (OOP) allow developers to create classes, interfaces, and methods that can operate on different data types while providing type safety at compile time.
+This enhances code reusability and flexibility, enabling the same code to work with various types without the need for casting or duplication.

 - Purpose: Enable classes and methods to operate on typed objects while providing compile-time type safety and avoiding casts.
 - Use when a class or method should work with many types (collections, wrappers, utilities).